 Keep in mind that you need direct access to the concrete slab in order to scan.
-Insulating foam, waterproofing plastic, wood, or an air gap between the antenna and the top of the slab will all reduce depth penetration and data quality.
-These and other covering materials should be removed by the owner/contractor before you arrive.
+Insulating foam, waterproofing plastic, wood, or an air gap between the antenna and the top of the slab will all prevent the radar signal from entering the concrete slab and should be removed by the owner/contractor before you arrive.
 Standing water on the surface of the slab will also reduce the effectiveness of GPR.